KI-CISWG/MVCR/mvcr-0.7.md

 ### Header
 The administrative data for a consent receipt

-### Contact & Policy
+### Data Controller Contact & Policy
-Contact provides a channel for preference  communication and the privacy policy the basis.
-Contact  includes the name, address and direct contact information.
-The quality and service level of the contact information can vary dramatically.
+The consent receipt MUST contain name or title and the contact information of DC, if this is a delegated DC, this information primary purpose is for preference communication in the context of the privacy policy.
+Contact MUST includes the address and direct contact information.
+The quality and service level of the contact information can vary dramatically and also be listed.
+1-5 (1 being minimum 5 being maximum) (all Alpha implementations are 1 by default)

 ### Purpose Specification
-The purpose should be explicit, specified and legitimate.
+The purpose MUST be explicit, specified and legitimate.
+The purpose MUST contain the service name to be explicit and the action requiring this purpose, it SHOULD contain an external reference to an on and off preference, for this purpose.
+Finally, a purpose specification MAY contain additional options, for example, trust mark icon link, data retention.

 Specifying the service name and the action for using personal information is required.
-This can be used post consent for Preference management, privileges/roles assignment and access authorization policy.
+This can be used post consent for preference management, privileges/roles assignment, consent directives and other access authorization policy.

-### Personal Information
+### Personal Information Specification
 Split into two types:
-A) PI (the data captured at the point of consent, as well as the categories of PI that the Data Controller (consent button installer) defines when creating the consent receipt button (e.g., IP Address, DNT Header))
+A) PI (SHOULD include the data captured at the point of consent, MUST include the categories of PI that the Data Controller or (person installing consent button), defines when creating the consent receipt button (e.g., IP Address, DNT Header))
+(ref: )

-B) Sensitive PI (a category of PI, with check boxes that are ticked by the creator of the consent receipt button.
+B) Sensitive PI (a category of PI, with a yes/no indicator) defined by the creator of the consent receipt button.

-These categories have legal notice and consent requirements in some jurisdictions that is beyond the scope of the MVCR format, but are required in various jurisdictions and context.
+These categories have legal notice and consent requirements in some jurisdictions that are beyond the scope of the MVCR format, but are required to be flagged in various jurisdictions and context.

-In the MVCR, if a Sensitive data category is selected then additional notice and purpose requirements exists.
+In the MVCR, if a Sensitive data category is selected then additional notice and purpose requirements MAY exist.

-For example:  A very common Sensitive category list would be:
+For example:  A very common Sensitive category list would be data relating to:
- Health  [X]
+ Personal Health  [X]
  Child PI  [ ]
  Financial [ ]
  Sexual Life [ ]
  Add +

-In this example if the data capture was doctor or health related in the US, then health should be checked above and a HIPPA compliant purpose list and PI category list can then be added or linked to this receipt.
+In this example if the data capture was health related in the US, then health should be displayed and a HIPPA compliant purpose list and Health PI category list added to the receipt, in many cases with a 3rd party standard, certification and trustmark to increase .

-### Information Sharing.
+### Information Sharing Specification
-In the MVCR this is a Y/N flag, and if yes then the 3rd parties, the data categories and the purpose can be listed here.
+In the MVCR this is a Y/N (binary on and off) flag, and if On, then the 3rd parties, the specified purpose and at the minimum the data categories shared are be listed here.

-(Note: TBD In v0.8 binding roles and policy)
+(Note: TBD In v0.8 binding roles and policy, contract for information sharing should be here and reference Terms & Conditions)

 ## Fields in Review v0.8:
  * Review consent transaction data
  * Review consent context
  * Review - Link to short privacy notice